Vauxoo/addons-vauxoo/CONTRIBUTING.md

     $ git remote add your-name git@github.com:your-github-name/addons-vauxoo.git # << to push your changes
     ```

-1. **Before declare this repository as part of your addons-path:** Install all
+1. **Before declaring this repository as part of your addons-path:** Install all
    external dependencies (read travis folder for more information). **note**:
-   You will need some non normal packages (npm and lessc to be precise) when
+   You will need some non-standar packages (npm and lessc to be precise) when
-   you have v12.0 normally installed, run this command in order to have them all
+   you have v12.0 installed.
-   in linux and avoid unexpected runtimes.

-    ```bash
-    $ cd addons-vauxoo
-    $ sudo pip install -r ./travis/requirements.txt
-    $ ./travis/travis_install_nightly
-    ```

 2. Create your own branch locally.